mlua-rs/rlua/README.md

     callback.
 Until then, it is impossible to name the type of the function that would do the wrapping.
-  * Once tuple based variadic generics land, the plan is to completely eliminate the lua multi macros in favor of simple tuples.
+  * Once tuple based variadic generics land, the plan is to completely eliminate the hlist macros in favor of simple tuples.

 See [this reddit discussion](http://www.reddit.com/r/rust/comments/5yujt6/) for details of the current lifetime problem with callback wrapping.